avantoss/factory_bot_caching/README.md

 Proc.new { ::I18n.locale }
 ```

-This will prevent records created in, the 'en-GB' locale being returned in tests run in 'en-US' locale.
+This prevents records created in the 'en-GB' locale from being returned in tests run in 'en-US' locale.

 NOTE: It is not necessary to add a custom cache key for time or date.
 Changes in date and time by libraries such as
 `TimeCop` are already handled automatically by the built in caching layers and the `cache_timeout` value.